Rejoice with those who rejoice, weep with those who weep.

 And then I thought that Georgia, Olivia, and Nathan would experience overwhelming joy and freedom at the knowledge that the abuse was over.
 I thought they might suffer from some minor setbacks, and certainly there would be a trigger here or there, but in my mind it all made rational sense.
 And even when they reacted adversely to dreams or memories it would be clearly evident what their triggers were.
 We would simply show them the truth – that it was only a dream – and all would be well.

 I was ready to rejoice.
 I was ready to exclaim that the pain was over and a new day was dawning.
-I was ready to see an instantaneous miracle occur in my children’s hearts and each of them would suddenly realize they really were safe and could get about the business of loving life.
+I was ready to see an instantaneous miracle occur in my children’s hearts as each of them suddenly realized they were safe and could get about the business of loving life.